mozilla/anodejsholidayseason/localization.md

 All strings end up in text files that end with the `.po` file suffix.
 I'll refer to these as PO files.

+### PO Files

+These are plain text files with a specific format that the Gettext tools can read, write, and merge.

+An example snippet of a PO file named zh_TW/LC_MESSAGES/messages.po:

+    #: resources/views/about.ejs:46
+    msgid "Persona preserves your privacy"
+    msgstr "Persona 保護您的隱私"

+We'll examine this in more detail below, but we can see that `msgid` is the English string and `msgstr` has the Chinese translation.
+There are comments in the file for where in the codebase the string is used.

 There are many other tools that Gettext provides, for managing strings, PO files, etc. We'll cover these in a bit.

 ### SVN
 [Can we get away with not mentioning SVN?]
 Mozilla manages it's PO files for various projects with SVN.
 Mozilla is no stranger to git and other modern version control systems, but SVN is required within the L10n Community.

-Of course you don't have to use SVN with your Node.js service.
+**Of course you don't have to use SVN** with your Node.js service.
 It's mentioned here as we'll see it pop up later.

+So our basic constraint is to create a solution that uses `PO` files, which is what our localizers will deliver via SVN.

-## Why this toolchain?
+## Why a new toolchain?
+[Delete? or put in Going Deep?]
 Before we get into the Node modules that make working with Gettext easy, we must ask ourselves... why this toolchain?

 A year ago I did a deep survey of all the Node l10n and i18n modules.
 They all "reinvent the wheel", creating their own JSON based formats for storing strings.